 During his five years in office, Lyndon B. Johnson spent nearly as much time at an unassuming ranch house in Central Texas as he did in the White House.
 As a result, this presidential home became known as the Texas White House.

-Located in tiny Stonewall, Texas, the Texas White House is just one part of the grounds that have been turned into a state park.
+Located in tiny Stonewall, Texas, a little over an hour from Austin, the Texas White House is just one part of the grounds that have been turned into a state park.
 A visit here includes a self-guided drive of the LBJ Ranch that takes you to a replica of LBJ’s birthplace, his grandparents’ house, and the one-room schoolhouse he attended as a child.
 The main attractions come at the end of the drive—the airplane hangar that houses the presidential plane known as “Air Force One-Half” and the President’s home itself.

 Inside the Texas White House, visitors can see Johnson’s office, which was set up as the control center when he was in town, the living room, kitchen, and family bedrooms.
 What stands out most is the normality of the place.
 With the exception of lots of telephones (LBJ didn’t like to be far from one) and a few Presidential seals, the house is quite typical for the 1960s.